2009, 303 p. & notes

 Is narrative simply a way for historians to smooth over the mess that is the past; to re-arrange it into comfortingly familiar patterns that have beginnings, middles and ends? and yet, for all our scholarly suspicion of the neatening effects of stories, they still possess a powerful explanatory energy.
 What was it like to be buffeted by those forces that were transforming so profoundly the British imperial world in the late eighteenth and early nineteenth centuries?
 Those caught up in them would not live their lives according to the synthesising arguments of scholars.
 Rather, they would act according to the dictates of narrative and plot: finding opportunities, being thwarted, experiencing greed, hope despair.
 To follow these twists and turns is to highlight the way their world was changing.
 It is luck and chance and swindles and lies and unexpected opportunities that direct lives and fates. (p.298)

 She need not be defensive.
-She is a master storyteller who uses the human to enliven the theoretical, and the insights of the scholarly enrich her narrative of lives lived with contingency, imperfection and incomplete endings.
+She is a master storyteller who uses the human to enliven the theoretical, and the insights of the scholar enrich her narrative of lives lived with contingency, imperfection and incomplete endings.
 This is the best book I’ve read all year.

 My rating: A big fat, unequivocal 10